logiqai/docs/logiq-ui-configuration/alert-destinations.md

 ![Slack Webhooks integration](<../.gitbook/assets/Screen Shot 2020-08-11 at 3.10.58 PM.png>)

-In your LOGIQ Insight's UI, Open the “Alert Destinations” tab in the settings screen, and click on ”+ New Alert Destination”.
+In your Apica Ascent Insight's UI, Open the “Alert Destinations” tab in the settings screen, and click on ”+ New Alert Destination”.
 Pick “Slack” as the type.
 Set the name, channel, etc, and provide a “Slack Webhook URL”, from above

 ![Slack Destination Configuration](../.gitbook/assets/slack.png)